mirshahreza/AppEnd/README.md

 1- Clone the repository
 2- Open it by Visual Studio 2022
 3- Setup database, to setup database
-	- Create an empty database in your sql server instance
+&nbsp;&nbsp;- Create an empty database in your sql server instance
-	- Get the producer at https://github.com/mirshahreza/RDBMS-PackageManager/blob/master/MsSql/Zzz_Deploy.sql
+&nbsp;&nbsp;- Get the producer at https://github.com/mirshahreza/RDBMS-PackageManager/blob/master/MsSql/Zzz_Deploy.sql
-	- Add the above producer to the database
+&nbsp;&nbsp;- Add the above producer to the database
-	- Initiate your database by running the following commands in SqlServer Management Studio
+&nbsp;&nbsp;- Initiate your database by running the following commands in SQL Server Management Studio
-		- EXEC Zzz_Deploy
+&nbsp;&nbsp;> EXEC Zzz_Deploy
-		- EXEC Zzz_Deploy 'AppEnd'
+&nbsp;&nbsp;> EXEC Zzz_Deploy 'AppEnd'
 4- Change the database connection string at the appsettings.json
 5- Run the project